anis1m/EventApp-FrontEnd/README.md

 react.js project is created by a command npm i create-react-app.

+react project is started by command npm start.

 api requests and responses handled by axios library. axios is installed by command npm i axios.